 The Indicator Search allows you to search for threat information based on domain or threat name.
 These searches allow you to discover whether a domain is a threat or whether a specific type of threat is active in your network.

 If a domain is detected to host harmful content, this information appears:

 - A graph illustrating the number of DNS requests that occurred for the domain in the specified time period.

 - A table showing the complete history of the domain as tracked by Enterprise Threat Protector (ETP).
 For example, the table shows when the application began tracking the domain as a threat.

 - Additional information about the domain, such as domain name registrar, detected threat type, and more.
 For more information see Indicator Search: Additional Domain Information.

 - If the domain is associated with a specific threat, the name of the threat appears.
 You can hover over the threat name to read more information about the threat.
 The window that appears provides a threat description, the severity level, external links, and a graph with the number of events related to this threat from the last 30 days.

 A domain is considered harmful if it is a confirmed threat.
 Otherwise, if the domain does not host harmful content, the indicator search only shows a graph with DNS activity for the time period you selected.

 You are also redirected to the Indicator Search page when you choose to view More Details in an event report.
-When viewing threat or AUP events, you can also select the information icon associated with a domain to view Indicators of Compromise (IOC) details in a separate window.
+When viewing threat or access control events, you can also select the information icon associated with a domain to view Indicators of Compromise (IOC) details in a separate window.
 The IOC details that appear provide the same information that is on the Indicator Search page.